darklang/docs/docs/contributing/next-contribution.md

 thinking.

 The best thing to work on is something that is personally (or professionally!) blocking you.
-Our main goal with opening Dark is to enable users to unblock themselves or to improve their experience.
+Our main goal with opening Darklang is to enable users to unblock themselves or to improve their experience.
 Many users have shown us long laundry lists of things that bother them - you might have one too.
 Or bring us the list, and we'll talk about where to start.

 The important thing is to start small.
-Dark is nearly 100,000 LOC.
+Darklang is nearly 100,000 LOC.
 And we have the constraints of supporting users' production apps in a continuous delivery manner.
 You should aim for your first few contributions to be small and non-controversial, before trying to design a big feature or product change.